fusioncharts/fusionexport-cli/docs/dev_center.md

    }
 ]
 ```
-So here we just need to provide the template,
+So here we just need to provide the template

 ```bash
 $ fe -c multiple_charts_config.json -T template.html